Chrome Extension · Open Source

 Export Everywhere

-Save to Notion — xTil auto-creates a searchable database with title, URL, tags, source type, and the AI model used.
-Download as Markdown with full formatting.
-Copy as rich HTML and paste straight into Gmail, Google Docs, or Slack with formatting intact.
+Save to Notion with title, URL, tags, and source type.
+Download as Markdown.
+Copy as rich HTML and paste into Gmail, Google Docs, or Slack with formatting intact.
 Or print as PDF.

 🛡